silentorb/marloth-story/books/fairytale/part3.md

 "Fine.
 It's your life."

-As Adelle watched her friends set off for the Candy Castle, she forlornly turned her mind to wondering how she was to get back to the Manor.
-She had heard that large cities like this contained many forms of public transportation, but she was not sure how to employ them.
-It was while she was considering this predicament that she heard a voice beside her say, "You know, you always could ride with me."
+As Adelle watched her friends set off for the Candy Castle, she forlornly turned her mind to how she was to return to the Manor.
+She had heard that large cities like this contained many forms of public transportation, but she did not know how to employ them.
+She was thus pondering when she heard a voice beside her say, "You know, you can always ride with me."

 Adelle turned to see Jakob Damond standing by her side like an out of place shadow.
 She wasn't surprised anymore.
 He had become like some